Orson Welles: The Trial

 In 1962, Welles directed his adaptation of The Trial, based on the novel by Franz Kafka and produced by Michael and Alexander Salkind.
-The cast included Anthony Perkins as Josef K, Jeanne Moreau, Romy Schneider, Paola Mori and Akim Tamiroff.
-While filming exteriors in Zagreb, Welles was informed that the Salkinds had run out of money, meaning that there could be no set construction.
-No stranger to shooting on found locations, Welles soon filmed the interiors in the Gare d'Orsay, at that time an abandoned railway station in Paris.
+The cast included Jeanne Moreau, Romy Schneider, Paola Mori, Akim Tamiroff and Anthony Perkins as Josef K. While filming exteriors in Zagreb, Welles was informed that the Salkinds had run out of money, meaning there could be no set construction.
+No stranger to shooting on found locations, Welles soon filmed the interiors in the Gare d'Orsay, then an abandoned station in Paris.
 Welles thought the location possessed a "Jules Verne modernism" and a melancholy sense of "waiting", both suitable for Kafka.
-To remain in the spirit of Kafka, Welles set up the cutting room together with the Film Editor, Frederick Muller (as Fritz Muller), in the old unused, cold, depressing, station master office.
+To remain in the spirit of Kafka, Welles set up the cutting room with the editor, Frederick Muller (as Fritz Muller), in the old unused, cold, depressing, station master office.
 The film failed at the box-office.
-Peter Bogdanovich would later observe that Welles found the film riotously funny.
-Welles also told a BBC interviewer that it was his best film.
-While filming The Trial Welles met Oja Kodar, who later became his partner and collaborator for the last 20 years of his life.
+Peter Bogdanovich observed that Welles found it riotously funny.
+Welles told a BBC interviewer that it was his best film.
+While filming The Trial Welles met Oja Kodar, who became his partner and collaborator for the last 20 years of his life.

-Welles played a film director in La Ricotta (1963), Pier Paolo Pasolini's segment of the Ro.Go.Pa.G. movie, although his renowned voice was dubbed by Italian writer Giorgio Bassani.
+Welles played a film director in La ricotta (1963), Pier Paolo Pasolini's segment of the Ro.Go.Pa.G. movie, although his renowned voice was dubbed by writer Giorgio Bassani.
 He continued taking what work he could find acting, narrating or hosting other people's work, and began filming Chimes at Midnight, which was completed in 1965.